BillFei/Track-Anything/README.md

 ## :clap: Acknowledgements

 The project is based on [Segment Anything](https://github.com/facebookresearch/segment-anything), [XMem](https://github.com/hkchengrex/XMem), and [E2FGVI](https://github.com/MCG-NKU/E2FGVI).
 Thanks for the authors for their efforts.

+## :bookmark: Action List
+Trainnig the SA in vertical field.